RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/integrations/firebase-integration.md

 - Cloud Functions

 ### Set your Cloud Firestore security rules
-Set your security roles so that only authenticated users can access customer information, and that each user can only access their own information.
+Set your security rules so that only authenticated users can access customer information, and that each user can only access their own information.
 [block:code]
 {
   "codes": [